deepakkavoor/ns-3-dev-git/src/internet/doc/tcp.rst

    CWR bit set.
 It remains in this state until an ACK with valid ECE is received (i.e., ECE is received for a packet that belongs to a new window), following which, it's state changes to ECN_ECE_RCVD.

+AccEcn Counters
+^^^^^^^^^^^^^^^^
+Each Data Receiver of each half connection maintains four counters, r.cep, r.ceb, r.e0b and r.e1b.
+1. The CE packet counter (r.cep), counts the number of packets the host receives with the CE code point in the IP ECN field, including CE marks on control packets without data.
+2. r.ceb, r.e0b and r.e1b count the number of TCP payload bytes in packets marked respectively with the CE, ECT(0) and ECT(1) codepoint in their IP-ECN field.

+These counters are maintained in Ptr<TcpAccEcnData> m_accEcnData in TcpSocketBase. r.cep will be feedback in 3 bit ACE flag in Tcp header. r.ceb, r.e0b and r.e1b will be feedback in AccEcn Option in Tcp header.

 RFC 3168 compliance
 ^^^^^^^^^^^^^^^^^^^